In this article we’ll cover the different types of radon fans, their applications, how to choose a radon fan, and, why bigger, isn’t always better.

-In contrast, tight soils like clay and sand call for high suction fans.
+In contrast, with tight soils like clay and sand it’s best to use a high suction fan.
 If the soil below your home is tight, you may sometimes need more than one suction point to create vacuum under your whole house.

 High suction fans add $100 to $175 a year to your electric bill.
 They’re quite noisy and as a result, are a good candidate for a noise suppressor, especially it the radon fan will be near a bedroom or deck.